yunqiqiliang/mcp-clickzetta-server/README.md

 ## Overview
-A Model Context Protocol (MCP) server implementation that provides database interaction with Clickzetta.
+A Model Context Protocol (MCP) server implementation that provides database interaction with Clickzetta Lakehouse.
 This server enables running SQL queries with tools and intereacting with a memo of data insights presented as a resource.

 ## Components